Mushrafali/HOTEL-APP/README.md

 # HOTEL-APP
-A Hotel Reservation Managment System for my City ( ANAND ) using Python, Django, MySQL, HTML, CSS, JavaScript, and Bootstrap is a comprehensive web-based application designed to streamline hotel bookings and management processes.
+A Hotel Reservation Managment System for my City ( ANAND ) using Python, Django, MySQL, HTML, CSS, and Bootstrap is a comprehensive web-based application designed to streamline hotel bookings and management processes.
 It was specifically developed for hotels in my city, tailoring its features and functionality to meet local needs.

 Key Features: